The Kern River flows through all of Bakersfield today and so I post this for you, March 27, 2019.

 Hiking near the Forks of the Kern in the summer of 2018, I realized two things:

 1) I was already physically able to get to those high mountain meadows below Mt.
 Whitney that begin the Kern River trickle.

 2) With 140+ pounds gone, I had previously been thinking awfully small.
 Why not hike the entire Kern River from the headwaters to Oildale?
-I could follow the river from the tiny little streams in those sub alpine meadows down deep into the Golden Trout Wilderness where Little House on the Prairie Filmed its epic “camping” episode, in a spot where even the locals don’t seem to know.
-Down to the Forks of the Kern, right across the fire scar of the historic McNally forest fire, down into the rough waters that have taken so many lives, into Bakersfield Harte Park, and maybe even all the way to Merle Haggard’s rail road car in Oildale.
+I could follow the river from the tiny little streams in those sub alpine meadows down deep into the Golden Trout Wilderness, down to the Forks of the Kern, right across the fire scar of the historic McNally forest fire, down into the rough waters that have taken so many lives, into Bakersfield Harte Park, and maybe even all the way to Merle Haggard’s rail road car in Oildale.
 It would be an epic adventure in tribute to washboards, bologna sandwiches, campouts, Aunts, and The Hag.
 Consider it now on the bucket list.

 Update: As with some of my old “postcards,” this one has an additional grievous update.

 This particular spot overlooking the Forks of the Kern, which had actually burned in the 2002 McNally fire and had some remaining mature conifer trees and regenerating landscapes, burned again in the 2020 Castle Fire.

 The 2020 fire hit areas where mature conifers had previously survived, and many of those apparently did not survive the 2020 Castle Fire.

 Furthermore, the forest area that provides an entry corridor to the Forks of the Kern (which escaped the 2020 Castle Fire), burned in the 2021 Windy Fire.